cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

   - `config`: Definition of properties to match the definition of config_type for the trial
 - `environment`: Mapping of properties
   - `endpoint`: The URL where the environment gRPC server resides
+  - `implementation`: The name of the implementation to be used for this instance of the environment.
+This must match an implementation that is defined at the endpoint.
+If not defined, an arbitraary implementation will be chosen at runtime
   - `config`: Definition of properties to match the definition of config_type for the environment
 - `actors`: List of actor properties
   - `name`: The name of this actor (i.e. name of the specific instance of the actor class)
   - `actor_class`: The name (id) of the actor class.
 The actor class must be defined in the `actor_classes` section above
   - `endpoint`: The URL where the actor gRPC server resides.
 If this is `client`, the actor will connect as a client (the orchestrator being the server in this case).
+  - `implementation`: The name of the implementation to be used for this actor instance.
+This must match an implementation that is defined at the endpoint.
+If not defined, an arbitraary implementation will be chosen at runtime
   - `config`: Definition of properties to match the definition of config_type for this actor class

 E.g.: